 A lot has happened to engine technology in 15 years, so it’s time to re-evaluate the data.
 What's the call on the diesel vs. gas cars, vans, and trucks debate?
 Has the tide turned in favor of the diesel engine, or does emotion, chutzpah, and the virile attraction of “more power” still drive the diesel decision?

 Fleet managers, the subject matter experts in this area, have a responsibility to ensure tax dollars are spent wisely to maximize the value of every vehicle investment.
 The fleet manager’s role in the specification process is to ensure every vehicle meets the needs of the mission for which it’s intended and that expenditures are based on fact, readiness, and capability rather than emotion and appetite.

 Oftentimes, departments seize the vehicle acquisition season as an opportunity to overreach in vehicle specification demands, driving up costs with little or no compelling justification.
-The most egregious of these may be the demand for diesel power.
+The most egregious of these may be the demand for power found in a diesel truck.
 In some entities, departments with more clout than their fleet department are seldom challenged effectively enough in this area.

 This article provides fleet managers counterpoint arguments they can use to facilitate a more reasoned debate over this decision and help ensure that taxpayers’ investments are better protected by a more deliberate discussion.
 The same methodology used 15 years ago was used for this analysis, including updated calculations and current operational history.

 1. Looking at Miles Per Gallon

 Although diesel engines enjoy a sizeable miles per gallon (mpg) advantage over gasoline engines in automobiles, truck engines are a different story.
 The actual advantage enjoyed by diesel engines in light and medium trucks is less than 2 mpg.